Make your own path

 Worth mentioning how important it is to be careful when sharing opinions.
 Despite the advice, it's essential that you keep it personal, and don't convert it into a statement.

-"I personally prefer A over B" comparing to "B is better than A".
+"I personally prefer A over B" compared to "B is better than A".

 Have you spotted the difference?
 No matter how trivial it sounds, to someone who is looking for support these details matter.